-BIMs like Revit allow you to quantitatively measure any performance characteristic based on the project’s key parameters, whether the parameters are energy efficiency, carbon usage and emission, day lighting, efficiency in structure and design or construction cost.
+BIMs like Revit allows you to quantitatively measure any performance characteristic based on the project’s key parameters.
+Whether the parameters are energy efficiency, carbon usage, and emission, daylighting, efficiency in structure and design or construction cost.

 Leveraging BIM for ADA compliance and LEED accessibility is a natural fit with Klein products.
 Klein’s interior sliding glass doors are produced with these specifications in mind.
 We want to help you achieve your design requirements and goals as quickly and easily as possible.

 With more and more firms embracing BIM, and more clients already seeing the benefit in cost savings.
 This tool is the wave of the future.
 With Klein’s Revit downloads, your team can embody the future of design, today.